samkhalilian/blog/README.rst

 Welcome to my Math, Coding and Trading blog!

-This blog is written using ABlog which utilises `Sphinx and reStructuredText <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html>`_.
+This blog is written using `ABlog <https://ablog.readthedocs.io>`_ an extension to `Sphinx <https://www.sphinx-doc.orgl>`_.

+The pages are hosted on a `Google Cloud Platform <https://cloud.google.com/storage/docs/hosting-static-website>`_ static website `Sam's Blog <www.samkhalilian.co.uk>`_.

-To build the blogs HTML pages install `Python <https://www.python.org/downloads/>`_ then from the command line :
+To build the blogs HTML pages install `Python 3.6 <https://www.python.org/downloads/>`_ or higher, then from the command line:

 .. code-block:: bash